omgnetwork/omg-samples/omg-js/app/04-transaction-eth/README.md

 5. Open your browser at [http://localhost:3000](http://localhost:3000).

-6. Select `04 - Make a Transfer ETH` sample on the left side, observe the logs on the right.
+6. Select `04 - Make an ETH Transfer` sample on the left side, observe the logs on the right.

 ![img](../assets/images/04.png)